 Money: The national currency is the rouble [Rbl] Banknotes come in denominations of 10, 50, 100, 500 and 1000, and there are 1,2,5 and 10 Rbl coins.
 There are 100 kopeks to every rouble.
 The value of the rouble changes by the hour, so we give you a rough indication of what you should expect to get for your Western cash: 1€= 34/35 Rbl, 1 USD = 24/25Rbl.
 Credit-card use is still in its infancy and not all establishments will take them, even if they have signs that say they will.
 Always have cash as back up!
-ATMs can be found at most metro stations, banks and large hotels.
+ATMs can be found at most metro stations, banks, and large hotels.
 FOREIGNER PRICES: The Foreigner Price is a hangover from the good old days of Intourist-organised Soviet travel.
 At some theatres and museums, foreigners are required to pay 6 to 20 times more than what Russians pay.
-These institutions insist that Russian tickets are subsidised and that foreigners pay the real price.
+These institutions insist that Russian tickets are subsidized and that foreigners pay the real price.
 This dual-pricing system is operating at most museums, boat trips and even some hotels.

 24 hours: One of the good things about Russia is that it is never difficult to find a place to get food or drink, even in the middle of the night, whether it is a simple shop or an expensive nightclub.
 If you see the 24 sign, it means this place is open around the clock.
-Even experienced global travellers are astonished at the number of supermarkets and kiosks open all day and night long.
+Even experienced global travelers are astonished at the number of supermarkets and kiosks open all day and night long.

 Alcohol: Stereotypes about Russian drinking habits are all true, so if you somehow find yourself enmeshed in a vodka session with locals, don't try to keep up.
 They've had way more practice.
 Vodka is cheap and there are oodles of different brands with cool labels to choose from.
 Russky Standard Vodka is very good.
 Russian pivo [beer] is good stuff too, which is why Russians consume more beer than any other alcoholic drink.
-Locally brewed Nevskoye, Baltika and Bochkarev are usually on tap and are mainstay for most Petersburgers.
+Locally brewed Nevskoye, Baltika and Bochkarev are usually on tap and are a mainstay for most Petersburgers.

-Restaurants: The restaurants we recommend you are the ones that we have checked ourselves and which we liked.
+Restaurants: The restaurants we recommend are the ones that we have checked ourselves and which we liked.
 We don't get a free drink from them!
-Most of them you won't find in the guide-books, as they are too local: Sunduk [Russian food], Granat [Orient and European], Robin-Bobin [Russian], Orient Express [Russian and Georgian], Hermitage [Russian and European], Russian Fishing [Russian], Idiot [Vegetarian Russian], Shinok [Ukranian], Elki-Palki [Russian], Na Zdorovje!
+Most of them you won't find in the guide-books, as they are too local: Sunduk [Russian food], Granat [Orient and European], Robin-Bobin [Russian], Orient Express [Russian and Georgian], Hermitage [Russian and European], Russian Fishing [Russian], Idiot [Vegetarian Russian], Shinnok [Ukranian], Elki-Palki [Russian], Na Zdorovje!
 [Russian].

 Tipping: 10% is average, but it's up to your discretion.
 Don't feel pressure to tip if the service is atrocious.
-Some restaurants automatically add on a 10% service-charge, so check your bill first.
+Some restaurants automatically add on a 10% service charge, so check your bill first.
 Tipping in other places [like to hotel staff, guides and drivers, at the cloak-room or WC in the museums] is welcome, as the average salary in Russia is very low.

 Russian Drivers are your biggest danger, so cross the road carefully, and don't assume cars will stop just because you are on a zebra crossing.

-The city's Water is treated with chlorine to clean it from bacteria, parasites and heavy metals, so you can use it to brush your teeth or wash fruit.
+The city's water is treated with chlorine to clean it from bacteria, parasites, and heavy metals, so you can use it to brush your teeth or wash fruit.
 For drinking or to make tea, it is better to stick to bottled water, or clean the tap water with a filter and give it a good boil first.